manu-153/Movie-Recommendation-System/README.md

 # Movie Recommendation System using Collaborative Filtering

+  ## Overview
+This project implements a **collaborative filtering-based recommender system** using **TensorFlow and NumPy**.
+It predicts movie ratings based on user preferences and generates personalized movie recommendations.

 The system is trained on the **MovieLens dataset**, using a **matrix factorization approach** to learn latent features for both users and movies.